Tristen-Rice/The-Sudo-Touch/readme.md

 ### Instructions:

-1. Download the bash script from this repository.
+1. Download the repository files: `git clone https://github.com/Tristen-Rice/The-Sudo-Touch.git`
-2. Open Terminal.
-3. Navigate to the downloaded script.
+2. Enter the directory: `cd The-Sudo-Touch`
-4. Give the script executable permissions by running `chmod +x touchid.sh` in your terminal.
+3. Give the script executable permissions by running `chmod +x touch-my-sudo.sh` in your terminal.
-5. Run the script with `./touchid.sh`.
+4. Run the script with `./touch-my-sudo.sh`.

 That's it!
 Enjoy password-less sudo commands with the power of Touch ID!